SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/stylesheet.md

 Toplo widgets are fully skinnable.
 All their visual aspects can be controlled via stylesheets.
 Stylesheets are composed of rules.
 Such rules are manipulate token properties.
 In addition, an element gets a skin, a selection of the stylesheet rules that apply to the element.

+A stylesheetTheme is a theme with a default StyleSheet, and a StyleSheet contains the style rules for targeted elements.
+Any BlElement can have its own theme or inherit that of its parent.
+It's also possible to assign a styleSheet to an element.
+For example, a package can define a widget with the StyleSheet to be used for that widget.

+Contrary to *rawSkin*, you don't have anymore specific skin classes (no more ToButtonSkin, ToLabelSkin, ...), an element's skin is calculated dynamically.
+The calculation consists of an interpretation of the StyleSheet selectors and is based on the rules found by lookup, from the element to the space root.

 ### Extended Bloc phases